 Dr. Compton doesn’t think of herself as a “tooth mechanic.”
 She deeply believes that the mouth is the portal to the human body.
 She loves to educate patients about the many oral systemic disease connections.
 For instance, did you know that the bacteria found in dental plaque are also found in the plaque around your heart?
 Did you know that periodontal disease is linked to pre-term low-birth-weight babies?
 Or that dietary deficiencies can be seen in your gums?

 A Determined Athlete

 Outside the office, Dr. Compton enjoys running and is most recently a proud finisher of the Steamboat Marathon.
-This was her third marathon, and she has also successfully completed more than 10 half marathons.
-She looks forward to treating herself with a sea level marathon in the summer of 2016.
+This was her third marathon, and she has also successfully completed more than a dozen half marathons.
+She looks forward to treating herself with a sea level marathon in the summer of 2020.
 She is also an avid skier, her favorite ski location being Vail, with Steamboat and Park City in close second.
-This summer, she hopes to carry on the tradition of Dr. Beaver’s green thumb by having an organic garden in the backyard (as long as her Australian labradoodle, Lola, doesn’t get to it first!).

 Julie is our front office manager and the one who keeps our office running so smoothly!
 She has been with our practice for twelve years and enjoys explaining care to patients and helping them understand their treatment.

 When Julie is not at work, she loves to take her daughters to horse shows and take care of her farm.
 She has quite the menagerie, including two horses, three goats, three dogs, two cats, and one rabbit!
 When it’s time for a break, Julie loves to head to the beaches of Hawaii.